Integrated circuit: MOS integrated circuits

-As it becomes more difficult to manufacture ever smaller transistors, companies are using multi-chip modules, three-dimensional integrated circuits, package on package, High Bandwidth Memory and through-silicon vias with die stacking to increase performance and reduce size, without having to reduce the size of the transistors.
+As it becomes more difficult to manufacture ever smaller transistors, companies are using multi-chip modules/chiplets, three-dimensional integrated circuits, package on package, High Bandwidth Memory and through-silicon vias with die stacking to increase performance and reduce size, without having to reduce the size of the transistors.
 Such techniques are collectively known as advanced packaging.
 Advanced packaging is mainly divided into 2.5D and 3D packaging.
 2.5D describes approaches such as multi-chip modules while 3D describes approaches where dies are stacked in one way or another, such as package on package and high bandwidth memory.
 All approaches involve 2 or more dies in a single package.
 Alternatively, approaches such as 3D NAND stack multiple layers on a single die.
+A technique has been demonstrated to include microfluidic cooling on integrated circuits, to improve cooling performance as well as peltier thermoelectric coolers on solder bumps, or thermal solder bumps used exclusively for heat dissipation, used in flip-chip.

 Design

 The cost of designing and developing a complex integrated circuit is quite high, normally in the multiple tens of millions of dollars.
 Therefore, it only makes economic sense to produce integrated circuit products with high production volume, so the non-recurring engineering (NRE) costs are spread across typically millions of production units.

-Modern semiconductor chips have billions of components, and are too complex to be designed by hand.
+Modern semiconductor chips have billions of components, and are far too complex to be designed by hand.
 Software tools to help the designer are essential.
 Electronic design automation (EDA), also referred to as electronic computer-aided design (ECAD), is a category of software tools for designing electronic systems, including integrated circuits.
-The tools work together in a design flow that engineers use to design and analyze entire semiconductor chips.
+The tools work together in a design flow that engineers use to design, verify, and analyze entire semiconductor chips.
+Some of the latest EDA tools use artificial intelligence (AI) to help engineers save time and improve chip performance.